 1914: Ellis F. Lawrence puts Johnson Lane on the plan for campus.

-1945: Plans for the creation of the axis begin.

-1922: Kincaid Field grandstands are demolished.

-Circa 1950: The parallel walks of the Axis are completed to the east edge of the Memorial Quad.
-Concrete stairs appear at the west end

-1950: Erb Memorial Union is finished.
+1945: Plans for the creation of the 1922: Kincaid Field grandstands are demolished. axis begin.
+1950: Erb Memorial Circa 1950: The parallel walks of the Axis are completed to the east edge of the Memorial Quad.
+Concrete stairs appear at the west end Union is finished.
 1962: Johnson Lane Axis is completed.
 1951: The parallel walks of the Axis are extend between Kincaid and University Streets.
-Gift Campaign building is removed creating a clear path for the Axis, Johnson Lane, a vehicular roadway, is added to the Axis connection to University Street.
+Gift Campaign building is removed creating a clear path for the Axis, Johnson Lane, a vehicular roadway, is added to the Axis connection to University e Street. f Circa 1968: The row of tulip trees near the 1967-1968: Additions to Condon and Prince Lucien Campbell Halls connect to the Axis.

-Circa 1968: The row of tulip trees near the Museum were planted.
+of tulip trees near the Museum were planted.